The Ascocentrum Orchid is part of the smaller Ascocentrum genus that contains around ten plants that are native to the Asian tropics.

 To obtain optimal growth, try to mimic tropical temperatures with higher humidity.
 During the daytime hours, your temperatures should range between 75°F to 85°F (24°C to 29°C).

 The nighttime temperatures can cool slightly to between 60°F to 70°F (15°C to 21°C) without an issue.

 Although the Ascocentrum can tolerate colder temperatures, if you leave them exposed for long periods of time, you can significantly impact how well they grow or flower.
 If they're exposed to temperatures below 50°F (10°C), they can stop flowering for up to a year.

 Ascocentrum do extremely well in bright sunlight, and they tolerate strong, direct sunlight very well.
 If you expose your orchid to direct sunlight, you may notice that the leaves gain a darker pigmentation and freckles.
 This is normal, and it's nothing to worry about.

 If you notice that your orchid's foliage is deep green, but it doesn't have any mottling, this could be a sign that it's not getting enough sunlight.
 You can supplement bright HID lights to stimulate your plant's growth.

 Water and Humidity

 During the spring and summer months while your orchid is growing, feed it weekly with a balanced fertilizer.
-In the fall and winter months, cut back your feeding to once every two weeks, and supplement a higher pH fertilizer every fourth feeding.
+In the fall and winter months, cut back on feeding to once every two weeks, and supplement a high pH fertilizer every fourth feeding.